adellairawan08/Dice/README.md

 # Dice
-A website where dice will generate randomly
+A website where you can play with you friend about whom have better dicee roll and generate dicee randomly